tlienart/Franklin.jl/docs/styling/templates.md

 \note{If you end up doing this, please consider making a PR to [FranklinTemplates](https://github.com/tlienart/FranklinTemplates.jl)!}

 On this page, I'll take [Jemdoc's website layout](http://jemdoc.jaboc.net/) and show how it can be adapted to be a working Franklin template.
-This will hopefully also show you how to adapt / modify an existing template.
+This will hopefully also show you how to adapt/modify an existing template.

 Jemdoc's layout looks like this: